Raze (film)

 Raze is a 2013 action horror film that was directed by Josh C. Waller.
-The film premiered on April 21, 2013 at the Tribeca Film Festival and stars Zoë Bell and Rachel Nichols.
+The film premiered on April 21, 2013 at the Tribeca Film Festival and stars Zoë Bell, Rachel Nichols, Sherilyn Fenn and Doug Jones.
 The story focuses on women forced to fight to death for the twisted entertainment of the wealthy elite.

 Synopsis

 Sabrina (Zoë Bell), along with 49 other women, is kidnapped by the diabolical husband and wife team of Elizabeth (Sherilyn Fenn) and Joseph (Doug Jones), and kept in a prison where they are all barefoot in matching white tank tops and gray sweatpants.
 The women are told that they will fight to the death for the entertainment of a group of bored rich people.
 If they lose or refuse to fight, a sniper will kill their loved ones.